BadIdeaFactory/corporate/documents/operating.md

 - **Changing other sections of `operating.md`:** Plotting Session (needs Strong Consensus).

-- **Approving expenses (Preliminary):** GitHub (needs Majority).
+- **Allocating general operating funds (Preliminary):** GitHub (needs Majority).
 Preliminary approval of expenses above $100 will allow the Treasure Goblin to release preliminarily approved funds at their discretion within the bounds of the approved expense timeline.
 Note: the Treasure Goblin cannot approve their own expenses.

-- **Approving expenses:** Plotting Session (needs Strong Consensus).
+- **Allocating general operating funds:** Plotting Session (needs Strong Consensus).
 Upon approval the Treasure Goblin must release approved funds within the bounds of the approved expense timeline or the approval is voided.

 - **Canceling tax reimbursement:** Plotting Session (needs Strong Consensus).
 This vote indicates that the tax reimbursement to Corporate Overlords for company profits will not be distributed for the current fiscal year.